robin-raymond/zax.io/flow-control.md

     // ERROR: the condition and statement following have no separation if input < 0 return true

-    // ERROR: the condition and statement are separated but this is not a
+    // ERROR: the condition and statement are still now separated and this is
-    // legal form of the if statement; surrounding the result
-    // with `{}` would be okay
-    if input < 0; return true
+    // not a legal form of the `if` statement if input < 0; return true

-    // OKAY: This is allowed
+    // OKAY: This example is allowed
     if input < 0 { return true }

-    // OKAY: This is form is okay
-    if input < 0
+    // OKAY: This example form is okay if input < 0
         return true

-    // OKAY: This form is also okay if input < 0 {
+    // OKAY: This example form is also okay if input < 0 {
         return true
     }

+    // the `;` operator causes the code statement that follow to be considered
+    // part of the same statement at the same scope (even though they are
+    // separate statements)
+    if input < -1
+        ++input;
+        value := input * 3;
+        input /= value;
+        return true

     return false
 }
 ````